-Don Gringo.
-The Don is dead.
-Long live the Don!
+Doug, aka SweetMesquite.
+Miss ya, buddy!

 And to all my partners in crime, who shall remain anonymous (since they all paid their blackmail fees).
 See you in Rio soon.

+Table of Contents

 Introduction 4

-Preparing for the Trip: 4
+Preparing for the Trip 4

-Passport and Visa: 4
+Passport and Visa:

-Language: 5
+Language:

-Time: 5
+Time:

-When to Visit: 6
+When to Visit:

 Weather:

-Electricity: 6
+Electricity:

-Finding Your Way:
+Finding Your Way

-Welcome to Rio !

 Arriving in Rio:

 Airport Taxis:

 Hotels, Apartments, and Where to Stay:

-Getting Around:

-Money Matters:
+Money Matters

-Tipping:
+Tipping: 14

-Safety:
+Safety 14

-Staying in Touch:
+Staying in Touch 16

-Enjoying Rio:
+Enjoying Rio 17

-Guide Services:
+Guide Services 17

-The Women
+The Women 18

-The Termas
+The Termas: 19

 Termas Basics:

-The Termas Tour: The "Majors"
+The Termas Tour - Primeira Divisão:

 "Segunda Divisão" Budget Termas:

 "Terceira Divisão" Brothels/Massage Parlors:

-The Night Clubs (Boites)
+The Night Clubs (Boites):

-Help Discoteca

-Vila Mimosa
+Vila Mimosa:

-The Street
+The Street:

-Amateurs
+Amateurs:

-Daytime Options
+Daytime Options:

-Escort Agencies
+Escort Agencies: 43

+Independents:

+Sundays: 46

-Motels
+Motels 46

-Photography 3
+Photography 49

-Some Thoughts on Money4
+Some Thoughts on Money 49

-Some Thoughts on Discretion4
+Some Thoughts on Discretion 51

-Gifts for Garotas4
+Gifts for Garotas 51

-Rio for "Pão Duros:" A Cheapskate's Guide
+Rio for "Pão Duros:" A Cheapskate's Guide 53

+Rio for High Rollers : The Festa 54

-Dining in Rio4
+Dining in Rio

-Bwana's Top Fifteen
+Bwana's Faves:

 Along the Beach:

 FeijoadaBrasil's National Dish:

-Bars with Great Snacks: 4
+Bars with Great Snacks:

-Salads and Light Meals: 4
+Salads and Light Meals:

 Por Kilo:

+Brunch:

-Juices: .
-46
+Juices:

-Sweets and Baked Goods: .
-47
+Sweets and Baked Goods:

-Ice Cream: .
-47
+Ice Cream: 60

-Shopping in Rio
+Shopping in Rio 60

-Entertainment (the other kind)
+Entertainment (the other kind) 61

 Dance clubs:

-Live Music:
+Live Music: 62

-Health Issues
+Health Issues 62

-Sexually transmitted diseases: .
-49
+Sexually transmitted diseases: 62

-Nuisance illnesses:
+Nuisance illnesses: 63

-Medication:
+Medication: 63

 Can I drink the water?
+63

-Odds and Ends .
-50
+Odds and Ends

-Vitamin V: .
-50
+Vitamin V:

-Vitamin "Ci": .
-50
+Vitamin "Ci":

-Condoms: .
-50
+Condoms: 64

-Further Readings
+Further Readings 65

-General: .
-51
+General: 65

-Language: .
-51
+Language: 65

-Enough, Already! .
-52
+Enough, Already!
+66

-List of Consular Jurisdictions in the United States .
-53
+List of Consular Jurisdictions in the United States 67

-Key Metric Conversions (approx.) .
-55
+Key Metric Conversions (approx.) 69

-Bwana's Quick Guide to Rio .
-56
+Bwana's Quick Guide to Rio 70

-Termas (1=1 st Division, 2=2 nd Division) .
-56
+Termas (1=1st Division, 2=2nd Division)

-Boites (w/Garotas for "Take-Out")
+Boites (w/Garotas for "Take-Out") 70

-Escort Services .
-57
+Escort Services

 Motels

-Hotel and Apartment Reservations .
-58
+Hotel and Apartment Reservations 72

 Introduction

 Rio de Janeiro ...
 Cidade Maravilhosa!
 Rio is certainly one of the most picturesque cities in the world; some call it God's gift to the picture postcard industry.
 Rio is also one of the largest cities in the world, with nearly 12 million people calling the metropolitan area in and around Rio "home."
 Rio is as diverse and as vibrant as it is large, and one can spend years here without exhausting the opportunities for discovery.

 I've received lots of "can you tell me" email about how and where to have fun in Rio over the years, so I thought I'd just condense all the info I have into one guide.
-I recently returned from a 7-month, so will try to update the info that is generally available on the web.
-I will try to update this guide annually.
+This 7th edition has been a long time coming, partly because not much has changed in the intervening two years.
+A few termas have come (Palace), and a few have gone (Bononia/Phoenix, Beach Girls).
+The biggest changes concern the costs of a Rio vacation; it is no longer a bargain destination, and I'll say more about this later.
 Hopefully this information will be as useful.
-There are a few new sections, and other sections are expanded and/or updated, including information on two new termas!
+There are a few new sections, and other sections are expanded and/or updated.

 One caveat ... this is my own take on Rio.
 Not everyone shares the same tastes and interests, so-as the saying goes-YMMV.
 I hope you find this useful.
 If there are topics not addressed here that you'd like to see more on, let me know and I'll do what I can next time.
 This is a work in progress.

 Here it goes:

-Preparing for the Trip: Passport and Visa:
+Preparing for the Trip Passport and Visa: